clintonbf/Clints-doc-project/docs/5-glossary.md

 ### Curriculum month
 Curriculum months start on the Monday of the first 'full week' of the calendar month and go for four full weeks.

-We divide our months into 4-week blocks that completely encompass a calendar month.
+We divide our months into 4-week blocks, contained within a calendar month.
 For example: April 1, 2020 falls on a Wednesday and April 30 falls on a Thursday.
 The curriculum month starts on Monday, April 6 and ends on Sunday, April 26.

 ### Enrollment